datatrail-jhu/03_fileorganization/manuscript/08_paths_in_code.md

 o) "code/code/script.R"

 {choose-answers: 4}
 ?
-Assuming your current working direcotry is "/cloud/project", which of the following is an example of a relative path directing you to the folder "data/tidy_data"?
+Assuming your current working directory is "/cloud/project", which of the following is an example of a relative path directing you to the folder "data/tidy_data"?

 C) data/tidy_data
 m) /cloud/project/data/tidy_data